TuringTouch/human-ai-text-analysis/01_topic_modeling/README.md

 How to Use
 Open topic_modeling_template.py and edit the USER CONFIGURATION section:
-  DATA_PATH = "YOUR_LOCAL_DATA_PATH.csv"
+  DATA_PATH = "YOUR_LOCAL_DATA_PATH.csv",
-  TEXT_COLUMN = "text"
+  TEXT_COLUMN = "text",
-  GROUP_COLUMN = None
+  GROUP_COLUMN = None,
-  N_TOPICS = 7
+  N_TOPICS = 7.
-The script provides documented steps for: data validation and cleaning text preprocessing topic modeling topic-number comparison topic prevalence optional group comparisons exporting results
+The script provides documented steps for: data validation and cleaning, text preprocessing, topic modeling, topic-number comparison, topic prevalence, optional group comparisons, exporting results.

 Data & Privacy
 Do not upload restricted, confidential, personal, or non-redistributable research data to this repository.